sameersbn/docker-redmine/README.md

   sameersbn/redmine:3.0.1
 ```

-The image will automatically fetch the `DB_NAME`, `DB_USER` and `DB_PASS` variables from the postgresql container using the magic of docker links and works with the following images:
+Here the image will also automatically fetch the `DB_NAME`, `DB_USER` and `DB_PASS` variables from the postgresql container as they are specified in the `docker run` command for the postgresql container.
+This is made possible using the magic of docker links and works with the following images:

  - [postgres](https://registry.hub.docker.com/_/postgres/)
  - [sameersbn/postgresql](https://registry.hub.docker.com/u/sameersbn/postgresql/)
  - [orchardup/postgresql](https://registry.hub.docker.com/u/orchardup/postgresql/)